What's a Good Angel Design?

 One common design choice is a set of angel wings on the back, with the idea being that you're the angel.
 These large wings use the whole of the back as the canvas.

-Sometimes understating a look can be a powerful way of actually making a strong statement with a tattoo design, and that's how I see this wonderful tattoo of a female angel quietly walking, apparently dwelling in her own thoughts.
+Sometimes understating a look can be a powerful way of actually making a strong statement with a tattoo, and that's how I see this wonderful design of a female angel quietly walking, apparently dwelling in her own thoughts.

 It's a beautiful portrait, with my favorite parts of the design being the demure look on her face, and her hand holding up the robe.
 It's a stunning portrayal, capturing the essence of the moment perfectly.